 S/PDIF (Sony/Phillips Digital Interchange Format) I/O is available on many DAT decks, compact disc players, and other digital devices.
 Each S/PDIF connection provides 2 channels of digital audio with 24-bit capability.
-You can connect a S/PDIF digital input to either the Optical connector or to the S/PDIF RCA connector on the back panel of the Digi 002 (see "Connecting a Digital Deck (DAT)" on page 58).
+You can connect a S/PDIF digital input to either the Optical connector or to the S/PDIF RCA connector on the back panel of the Digi 002 or the Digi 002 Rack (see "Connecting a Digital Deck (DAT)" on page 64).
 The Optical connectors accept standard optical "lightpipe" cables; the RCA connectors accept standard RCA cables.

 Both the RCA and Optical ports accept S/PDIF signals at sample rates up to 96 kHz.